 Contrary to what you may have heard, a closing date is not always set in stone.
 There is usually some wiggle room and even more than that for extreme or extraordinary circumstances.

 In fact, it’s not all that uncommon for a closing date to be moved a few days in one direction or the other.
 But it does, in most cases, require agreement on the part of everyone involved – buyer, seller, lender, agent(s), title company, and so on.
-Here are a few tips to help you change your real estate closing date in Los Angeles.
+Here are a few tips to help you change your real estate closing date in Riverside.

 Most real estate purchase agreements include an array of contingencies and contingency clauses.
 These are conditions that must be met for the sale – and the closing – to occur.
-A first step, then, if you need to change your real estate closing date in Los Angeles, is to look into the contingencies in the agreement/contract.
+A first step, then, if you need to change your real estate closing date in Riverside, is to look into the contingencies in the agreement/contract.

 At a minimum, most agreements incorporate contingencies for the buyer depositing a down payment in an escrow account, the buyer getting financing, the lender getting a sufficient appraisal value, and a clean inspection that doesn’t turn up undisclosed defects.
 There may be much more besides these, but these are the major contingencies that can impact the closing date.